 VERIFICATION PROCESS: The applicant must be determined eligible for housing under the housing program(s) that govern this property.
-Eligibility is based on the gross income of the household, household eligibility for rental assistance, student status, citizenship status of the household and other program requirements.
+Eligibility is based on the gross income of the household, student status (if applicable), and other program requirements.

-Verification of Information: Once the application interview has been completed and household documents provided, property staff will begin to verify income, assets, allowable deductions, social security numbers, citizenship status, student status and any other information required for applicant approval.
-If property staff are unable to verify information through third-party sources, they will use documents provided by the household and permitted by program regulations
+Verification of Information: Once the application interview has been completed and household documents provided, property staff will begin to verify income, assets, allowable deductions (if applicable), social security numbers, student status and any other information required for applicant approval.
+If property staff are unable to verify information through third-party sources, they will use documents provided by the household and permitted by program regulations.